 SCOPE: A Smart-city Cloud-based Open Platform and Ecosystem, NSF.
 (February 15, 2014 - Present).

-McManus, P. The Utility of the Future Study, MIT, Editorial Board Member, International, One-Time Editorship (Edited One Issue, Edition, Etc.), Appointed, Academic.
+McManus, P. The Utility of the Future Study, MIT, Ad Hoc Reviewer, Papers, International, One-Time Editorship (Edited One Issue, Edition, Etc.), Appointed, Academic.
 (July 1, 2015 - Present).

 Member of the Faculty Advisory Committee